CFdefense/CMPT120/README.md

-## Marist Intro to Programming Classs
+# Marist Intro to Programming Class

-# Taught by Professor Berjerano
+## Taught by Professor Berjerano

-# Basics on Python, Algorithms, Sorting, Etc
+### Basics on Python, Algorithms, Sorting, Etc